CrypterENC/custom--pyqt6--ui/DOCUMENTATION.md

 ### CustomMainWindow

 A frameless main window with custom title bar and customizable styling.
+Automatically applies colors to the title bar to ensure visual consistency.

 **Constructor Parameters:**
 ```python